Avoid arresting teenage boys under POCSO Act for dating minor girls, Uttarakhand HC tells state

 “At the most, he can be called for giving him advice not to indulge in these things, but he should not be arrested,” the order said.
 “The state can examine this issue and issue a general directions for the police department.”

-The petition had contended that once the parents of teenagers come to know that their children are in a romantic relationship, they often file false police complaints “whereby the male counterpart ends up behind bars and his entire future gets jeopardized”, reported Live Law.
+The petition had contended that the parents of teenage girls who come to know that their child is in a romantic relationship often file false police complaints against the boy, putting his entire future in jeopardy, reported Live Law.

 “On the contrary what is the need of the hour is that there should not be any incarceration and the children or young boys and girls should get proper counselling and their custody should be handed over to their respective parents,” the plea said.